 - CMS.gov – The Centers for Medicare and Medicaid Services website is a wealth of information, providing guidance regarding a variety of the most important details.

-If you begin your search for information on these websites, you’ll be confident in your ability to learn more and make key decisions for you and/or a family member.
+If you begin your search for information on these websites, you will be confident in your ability to learn more and make key decisions for you and/or a family member.

 Get Help Today; The Edwards Law Firm Can Help

-As you learn more about the Florida Medicaid system, there’s a good chance you’ll have a variety of questions.
+As you learn more about the Florida Medicaid system, there is a good chance you will have a variety of questions.
 You may even have some concerns, such as those based around your eligibility.
 Since the state’s Medicaid system is so complex, since laws are always changing, you need to think long and hard about tackling this important task on your own.
-At our law firm, we’re here to show you the way.
+At our law firm, we are here to show you the way.
 We know the ins and outs of the Medicaid system, and are more than willing to give you the help you require.
 We can be reached online or via phone by calling (904) 215-3550.
 Either way, we want you to know that help is right around the corner.

 You should never believe that the Florida Medicaid system is too difficult to navigate.
 It may confuse you, but we know exactly what you should and should not be doing.
 Let us be your guide during this crucial time of your life!